-If the election is held on a fixed election date, in accordance with section 38.1(2) of the Election Act, there is a spending limit of \$364,400 for the entire election advertising period, from the fourth Monday in May in the year of the general election to the end of Election Day.
-Up to half (\$182,200) can be spent between the fourth Monday in May and the day before Writ Day, and the other half (\$182,200) can be spent within the election period i.e., between Writ Day and Election Day.
-During each of these periods, you cannot spend more than \$3,700 in an electoral division to promote or oppose the election of one or more registered candidates. \\xxxiii\
+If the election is held according to a fixed election period, there is a spending limit of \$318,400 for the entire election advertising period, December 1st to Election Day.
+Up to half (\$159,200) can be spent between December 1st and the day before Writ Day, and the other half (\$159,200) can be spent between Writ Day and Election Day.
+In each of these periods, you cannot spend more than \$3,200 in an electoral division to promote or oppose the election of one or more registered candidates.29